yenlow/mlflow-demo/README.md

    - call [`install-prerequisites.sh`](http://install-prerequisites.sh) to check and install the system prerequisites (Databricks CLI \>= 0.262.0, Python \>= 3.10.16, uv, bun)
    - call `initialize-environment.sh` to do a uv sync according to uv.lock and bun install JS UI dependencies
    - activate .venv
    - call `auto-setup.py` to deploy to your Databricks workspace all the repo files, Delta tables, set up Databricks Apps, MLFlow Experiment for tracing via Databricks CLI and Databricks SDK.
-This process takes \~15 mins with at least 3 progress bars.
+   **This process takes \~15 mins with at least 3 progress bars.**

-4. ./auto-setup.sh will prompt for several inputs and options:
+4. `auto-setup.sh` will prompt for several inputs and options:
    - Choose the Apps option (default), not Notebooks only option
    - It will suggest catalogs and schema but you can also specify your own
    - Apps name (pick the default)
    - LLM serving endpoint (only tested with default Claude 3.7 Sonnet)
-   - You can enter the above when prompted or edit the .env.local file which will be the default options for prompting.
-If you need to restart, delete the .env.local file so a fresh one will be created based on the prompted inputs.
+   - You can enter the above when prompted or edit the `.env.local` file which will be the default options for prompting.<br>
+   If you need to restart, delete the `.env.local` file so a fresh one will be created based on the prompted inputs.

+**This setup process takes \~15 mins with at least 3 progress bars.**

 5. If successfully set up, you will see this on your local terminal:

 ```shell